Škoda Slavia: Overview

 The Slavia was introduced on 18 November 2021.
 Compared to the preceding Rapid, the Slavia is 128 mm longer, 53 mm wider, and 20 mm taller with a 98 mm longer wheelbase.
-It is built with a localisation level of 95 percent.
-At launch, the Slavia in India is offered in three trims, which are Active, Ambition and Style.
+At launch, the Slavia in India is offered in three trims, which are the base-spec Active, mid-spec Ambition and top-spec Style.

 The Slavia is available with a choice of two turbocharged petrol engines.
 The entry-level option is a 1.0-litre three-cylinder TSI unit producing 115 PS and paired to either a 6-speed manual or a 6-speed torque converter automatic.
-The more powerful option is a 1.5-litre four-cylinder TSI motor with 150 PS that gets either the 6-speed manual or a 7-speed DSG gearbox.
+The more powerful option is a 1.5-litre four-cylinder TSI motor with 150 PS that gets a 7-speed DSG gearbox and formerly, a 6-speed manual gearbox too.
 The 1.5 TSI is also equipped with the cylinder deactivation technology.
-The manual variant for 1.5 TSI was discontinued by September 2024.
+The manual transmission for the 1.5 TSI engine was discontinued by September 2024.

-In 2022, the Slavia contains 95% local parts.
+The Škoda Slavia contains 95% local parts.

+Facelift

+Slavia facelift was revealed on 18 August 2026 with updated design, bigger instrument cluster screen, rear massage seats and 360 degree camera.

-Markets
+Other International Markets

+Vietnam

+The Slavia is assembled from CKD in Vietnam by Thanh Cong Group since summer 2025.

 Brunei

-As the follow-up of the reintroduction of Škoda Auto brand in Brunei, Škoda Auto's distributor in Brunei, TCY Motors unveiled the Slavia, offered only in Style variant powered with 1.0-litre TSI petrol engine mated with 6-speed automatic and other Škoda cars on 24 January 2024.
+As the follow-up of the reintroduction of Škoda Auto brand in Brunei, Škoda Auto's distributor in Brunei, TCY Motors unveiled the Slavia, offered only in the Style variant powered with 1.0-litre TSI petrol engine mated with 6-speed automatic and other Škoda cars on 24 January 2024.'

+Middle East

+From late 2026, the Slavia is to be exported from India and sold by Volkswagen Group Middle East in Bahrain, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia and the United Arab Emirates.